 It is important that help is offered to everyone to help them off the streets.
 There are many different services that help provide this.
 See here for more information.

 5. What should I do if I’m worried about someone?

-If you’re worried about someone sleeping rough please contact our rough sleeper service on 0114 263 6964 so they can offer accommodation and support.
+If you’re worried about someone sleeping rough please contact our Street Outreach Team rough sleeper service on 0800 066 5358 (free from landlines and mobiles).
+You can also text SOT to 80800, followed by your message.
 During evenings and weekends please phone the council’s out of hours housing solution service on 0800 7311 689.

 There are also lots of ways people can help support local homeless charities.
 See here for information www.helpushelp.uk